mareRong/cse15l-lab-reports/Lab1.md

 ```

 The working directory is /home/lecture1.
 The command listed out all files that are within the directory messages because
-we inputted a path to a new directory for the command to list files in the asked directory.
+we input a path to a new directory for the command to list files in the asked directory.

 **With a path to a file**
 ```